-It is my pleasure to invite you to attend the Annual Meeting of Stockholders of Sealed Air Corporation scheduled to be held on Thursday, May 19, 2016 at 10:00 a.m., Eastern Time, at the Crowne Plaza Charlotte Executive Park at 5700 Westpark Drive, Charlotte, North Carolina 28217.
-Your Board of Directors and senior management look forward to greeting you at the meeting.
+It is my pleasure to invite you to attend the Annual Meeting of Stockholders of Sealed Air Corporation to be held on Thursday, May 18, 2017, at 10:00 a.m., Eastern Time, at Sealed Air's new corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208.
+Your Board of Directors and senior management look forward to seeing you at the meeting.

-At this meeting, you will be asked to elect the entire Board of Directors of Sealed Air and to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for 2016.
-In addition, you will be asked for an advisory vote to approve our executive compensation as disclosed in the proxy statement.
-These matters are important, and we urge you to vote in favor of the nominees, our executive compensation and the ratification of the appointment of our independent auditor.
+During the meeting, you will be asked to elect the entire Board of Directors and to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for 2017.
+In addition, you will be asked for advisory votes to approve our 2016 executive compensation as disclosed in the proxy statement for the meeting and to establish the frequency of future advisory votes on executive compensation.
+These matters are important, and we urge you to vote in favor of the director nominees, the ratification of the appointment of our independent auditor, our 2016 executive compensation and holding future advisory votes on executive compensation on an annual basis.

 For your convenience, we are also offering a webcast of the meeting.
-If you choose to follow the meeting via webcast, go to http://sealedair.com/investors shortly before the meeting time and follow the instructions to join the event.
-We will also provide a replay of this meeting for your reference.
+If you choose to follow the meeting via webcast, go to sealedair.com/investors shortly before the meeting time and follow the instructions to join the event.
+We will also post a replay of the meeting for your convenience.

-This year, as in 2015, we are again taking advantage of the Securities and Exchange Commission rule that allows us to furnish proxy materials to our stockholders over the Internet.
+This year, we are again furnishing proxy materials to our stockholders over the Internet.
 This e-proxy process expedites stockholders' receipt of proxy materials, lowers our costs and reduces the environmental impact of our Annual Meeting.
-Today, we sent to most of our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2016 proxy statement and 2015 annual report and vote via the Internet.
+Today, we sent to most of our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our 2017 proxy statement and 2016 annual report and vote via the Internet.
 Other stockholders will receive a copy of the proxy statement and annual report by mail or e-mail.